 Room centre location

-One of the difficulties of documenting in Revit is the inability to place rooms precisely in the centre of the room.
-Ideally, Revit would automatically snap to the centroid when in the process of placing a room.
+Revit would automatically snap to the centroid when placing a room.
 Instead, Revit just aligns adjacent elements.
-Since the reference crosshairs of the room are turned off by default, initially the position of the room may seem irrelevant.
-However, when attempting to ‘tag all not tagged’, Revit will place tags centred to the room’s location.
+Since the reference crosshairs of the room are turned off by default, initially, the position of the room may seem irrelevant.
+However, when attempting to ‘tag all not tagged’, Revit will place tags at the room’s location.
 This constraint means that drawings can appear messy and illegible.
-To solve this problem, Parametric Monkey has developed two custom Dynamo nodes.
-Both nodes are available via the Parametric Monkey Dynamo package.

 Centring room tags

-Once all the room have been repositioned, it is possible to move any existing room tags to the new room location point.
-While it is possible to use the ‘tag all not tagged’ command within Revit, you may have some rooms that either don’t need tags or which require a different tag family.
+Once all the rooms have been repositioned, it is possible to move any existing room tags to the new room location point.
+While it is possible to use the ‘tag all not tagged’ command within Revit, you may have some rooms that either don’t need tags or require a different tag family.
 By using Dynamo and referencing the tags already placed in the project, users have greater control over the outcome.
+Note that any room tags within a detail group will be excluded, as changes to groups are allowed only in group edit mode.

 Leave a Reply